-The Office of the Provost and Vice President for Academic Affairs is responsible for providing written notice to those individuals who are required to apply for tenure during the next academic year.
-This notice will be provided no later than April 1st of the year preceding that in which they must apply for tenure.
+The Office of the Provost and Vice President for Academic Affairs and Research is responsible for providing written notice to those individuals who are required to apply for tenure during the next academic year.
+This notice will be provided no later than May 15th of the academic year preceding the year they must apply for tenure.

-The application for tenure, promotion or both concurrently must be submitted using the established Tenure and Promotion Application Form and must adhere to the following steps and time lines.
+The application for tenure, promotion, or both concurrently must be submitted using the established Tenure and Promotion Application Form and must adhere to the following steps and time lines in the following chart (Figure 1):

-Promotion and Tenure Time Line Provost notifies candidates required to apply for tenure or promotion process May 15 th Candidates submit applications/ materials to the Departmental Promotion and August 31 st Tenure Committee Department promotion and tenure committee and chair's recommendation Septem submitted to the School Promotion and Tenure Committee September 15 University Promotion and Tenure Committee will be convened and charged oy the Provost October 1 ST School Promotion and Tenure Committee and deans' recommendation submitted to Office of Academic Affairs and the University Promotion and Uctober 15 th Tenure Committee along with candidates' application materials and school/department criteria Provost will release the applications to the University Promotion and Tenure November 1 st Committee University Promotion and Tenure Committee forwards recommendations to February 1 st the Provost and Vice President for Academic Affairs.
-Provost submits recommendation to President March 15 th President completes review of all applications April 1 st oplications that were not recommended by the University Promotion and April 14 th Tenure Committee and/or the Provost and/or President will be notified April 14 Applicants with denied requests may submit to the University Appeals Committee April 30 th University Appeals Committee's recommendation submitted to the President May 15 th Applicants notified of final decision May 30 th Year preceding final probationary year
+Promotion and Tenure Time Line Provost notifies candidates required to apply for tenure or promotion process May 15 th Candidates submit applications/ materials to the Department Promotion and Tenure Committee August 31 st Department Promotion and Tenure Committee and chair's evaluation submitted to the College Promotion and Tenure Committee September 15 th University Promotion and Tenure Committee will be convened and charged by the Provost October 1 st College Promotion and Tenure Committee and dean's evaluation submitted to Office of Academic Affairs and the University Promotion and Tenure Committee along with candidates' application materials and college/department criteria October 15 th Provost will release the applications to the University Promotion and Tenure Committee November 1 st University Promotion and Tenure Committee forwards recommendations to the Provost and Vice President for Academic Affairs and Research February 1 st Provost submits recommendation to President March 15 th

+Applications that were not recommended by the University Promotion and Tenure Committee and/or the Provost and/or President will be notified April 14 th Applicants with denied requests may submit to the University Appeals Committee April 30 th University Appeals Committee's recommendation submitted to the President May 15 th Applicants notified of final decision May 30 th Year preceding final probationary year